AusClimateService/fire_climate_classes/README.md

 GitHub repository for ACS Hazard Team on Bushfires to store, track and develop code.

 ## Fire climate classes summary
+The _fire climate classes_ provide a framework through which we can assess the changing bushfire risk for Australia, bringing together knowledge to create reliable, national data which can support planning and action towards more resilient communities.
+The fire climate classes are _defined_ using meteorological information (temperature and rainfall, which are available from climate projection models, allowing us to look into the future), but results from ecology research _characterise_ the fire climate classes.
+In examining how these classes have evolved through the past and are expected to evolve with climate change, we seek to provide more clarity about future bushfire risk.

-Below the summary of the climate influences on fire for each of the five fire climate classes.
+Below is the summary of the climate influences on fire for each of the five fire climate classes.
 The full description of the class creation and characteristics can be found in the full report [link here].

 ### Tropical Savanna
-Climate influences and impacts summary:
--	Main influence on fire activity: Rainfall – increases in rainfall result in increased biomass productivity and therefore load and connectivity of fuels.
+-	**Main influence on fire activity:** Rainfall – increases in rainfall result in increased biomass productivity and therefore load and connectivity of fuels.
 This increases the risk of bushfire when the fuels dry (in the reliable dry season).
 -	Increased rainfall: Rainforest will encroach on savanna if mean annual rainfall increases, but the development of rainforest more likely to occur on fertile substrates for any given rainfall regime.
 -	Decreased rainfall or drought: Reduces risk of fire due to limiting biomass productivity, may alter the savanna structure, a long-term reduction in rainfall may lower tree density.
 -	Fire has a substantial effect on rainforest development within a relatively narrow band of mean annual rainfall.